How to qualify for the student loan tax offset hardship refund

 - You’ve finished your unemployment benefits.

-If you think you qualify, you’ll need to figure out which agency withheld your tax return.
-You can contact the Treasury Offset Program at 800-304-3107 for more information if you’re unsure.
-Once you find out which agency is withholding your tax return, contact it to receive the student loan tax offset hardship refund form.
+If you think you qualify, determine which agency withheld your tax return.
+You can contact the Treasury Offset Program (TOP) at 800-304-3107 for more information.
+Once you know which agency withheld your tax return, request the student loan tax offset hardship refund form.
+If you have defaulted on a federal education loan, you can contact the Department of Education’s Default Resolution Group at 800-621-3115.

 Always check with your agency to see what the tax offset hardship refund requirements are and what documents you’ll need to provide.